clytaemnestra/tech-blog/_posts/2024-01-05-real-time-collaboration.md

     - if text value is B and one user changes it to AB and another one to BC the end result will be either AB or BC, but not ABC
     - animation: https://cdn.sanity.io/files/599r6htc/localized/e8b3d7dd4745e9fec062586d91f3eba62c2052be.mp4
 - if an object is deleted by one user, it’s properties are not stored on the server but inside the undo buffer of the client that performed the delete
-- parent-child relationship is stored as link to the parent as a property on the child, which solves an issue when one object is moved by one user and its color is changed by another
+- parent-child relationship is stored as a link to the parent as a property on the child, which solves an issue when one object is moved by one user and its color is changed by another
 - if parent property updates would cause a cycle, servers reject the update
     - in this case objects are temporarily removed from the tree until the server rejects the client’s change and the object is reparented where it belongs
     - animation: https://cdn.sanity.io/files/599r6htc/localized/280f28f6e620d747f00ef024058310d07e151eff.mp4